-and: Professor of Medicine, College of Physicians and Surgeons (home department)
+and: Professor of Medicine at the New York Presbyterian Hospital & at the Columbia University Medical Center, College of Physicians and Surgeons (home department)

 Mid-career Investigator Award in Patient-Oriented Research, National Institutes of Health